 An air marshal springs into action during a transatlantic flight after receiving a series of text messages that put his fellow passengers at risk unless the airline transfers $150 million into an off-shore account.

-Bill Marks is a former cop who after dealing with his daughter's death by drinking, is now an air marshal.
-While on a flight from London to New York, Marks gets a text telling him that unless 150 million dollars is deposited to an off shore account within 20 minutes someone will die.
-He tries to tell the other air marshal, Hammond but Hammond doesn't believe him.
+Bill Marks, a former cop dealing with his daughter's death by drinking, is now a federal air marshal.
+While on a flight from New York to London, Marks gets a text telling him that unless 150 million dollars is transferred to an offshore account, someone will die every 20 minutes.
+Can he find the terrorist in time and save everyone?
 Written by

 84 of 109 people found this review helpful.

 Was this review helpful to you?